mumbleskates/bilrost/README.md

 can also be changed between `unpacked` and `packed` encoding, as long as the inner value type `T` does not have a length-delimited representation.
-This will break compatibility with distinguished decoding in both directions whenever the field is present and not empty (non-optional and empty or None) because it will also change the encoded representation, but expedient decoding will still work.
+This will break compatibility with distinguished decoding in both directions whenever the field is present and not [empty](#empty-values) because it will also change the encoded representation, but expedient decoding will still work.

 ## What Bilrost and the library won't do